Jaguars' Travis Hunter makes big catch vs. Chiefs on 'Monday Night Football'

-LOOK: Jaguars' Travis Hunter makes big catch vs. Chiefs on 'Monday Night Football'
+LOOK: Jaguars' Travis Hunter's big catch jumpstarts Jaguars' come-from-behind win over Chiefs

 Travis Hunter's first big play as an NFL receiver couldn't have come at a better time.

 Early in the second half of Monday night's game against the Chiefs, Hunter caught Trevor Lawrence's deep pass between two Kansas City defenders.
-The 44-yard catch helped set up Jacksonville's game-tying touchdown.
+The 44-yard catch helped set up the Jaguars' touchdown that tied the game at 14.

+Hunter finished the night with three catches for 64 yards.
+And, when looking back on Monday night's game, one could argue that his big catch early in the second half jumpstarted Jacksonville's 31-28 come-from-behind win over the reigning AFC champs that was punctuated by Lawrence's game-winning touchdown run with 23 seconds left.

 LAWRENCE TO HUNTER FOR 44 YARDS!— NFL (@NFL) October 7, 2025